ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

         $ ./node_modules/.bin/certlogic-validate <path to JSON file containing a single CertLogic expression>

-    This works from the directory where you installed `certlogic-validation`.
+    This works from the directory where you installed `certlogic-js`.
-    Alternatively, you can use `npx` (when installed, and when `certlogic-validation` is available in the NPM Registry) to directly execute it.
+    Alternatively, you can use `npx` (when installed) to directly execute it.
     Inside NPM `scripts`, you can remove the `./node_modules/.bin/` prefix.

-* The `certlogic-validation` tool does not have or use any knowledge about the shape of the data the given CertLogic expression is validated against.
+* The `certlogic-js` validator tool does not have or use any knowledge about the shape of the data the given CertLogic expression is executed against.
     That will be addressed later on.